Asymptotically optimum estimation of a probability in inverse binomial sampling under general loss functions: Main results

 { \makeatletter \theassumption{\@arabic\c@assumption'} \makeatother \begin{assumption} The loss function has the following asymptotic behaviour: \begin{enumerate} \item There exists $\Kcero<\nnum$ such that $L(x)$ is $\Theta(x^\Kcero)$ as $x \rightarrow 0$. \item There exists $\Kinf<\nnum$ such that $L(x)$ is $\Theta(x^\Kinf)$ as $x \rightarrow \infty$. \end{enumerate} \end{assumption} }

-Assumption~\ref{assum: L cota Theta} replaces Assumption~\ref{assum: L cota O}, in the sense that each property in Assumption~\ref{assum: L cota Theta} implies the corresponding one in Assumption~\ref{assum: L cota O}.
+Assumption~\ref{assum: L cota Theta} replaces Assumption~\ref{assum: L cota O}, in the sense that each of the two properties in Assumption~\ref{assum: L cota Theta} implies the corresponding one in Assumption~\ref{assum: L cota O}.
 The new conditions are only slightly more restrictive, and are still satisfied by a large set of loss functions, in particular by those previously mentioned as examples.

 \begin{theorem} Given $\nnum \in \mathbb N$ and any loss function satisfying Assumptions~\ref{assum: L var acot}, \ref{assum: L disc fin}, \ref{assum: L cota Theta} and \ref{assum: L crec}, $\limsup_{p \rightarrow 0} \risk(p)$ has a minimum over the general class of estimators defined by $\FeA$, and this minimum equals $\risk^*$. \end{theorem}